sohit-agarwal/Wexflow/README.md

 # What's New?

-Take a look at the brand new [version 4.6](https://github.com/aelassas/Wexflow/releases/tag/v4.6).
-This version includes new features such as [Slack integration](https://github.com/aelassas/Wexflow/wiki/Slack) and [user profiles](https://github.com/aelassas/Wexflow/wiki/Usage#profiles), bug fixes, performance and security enhancements, and under the hood updates.
+Take a look at the brand new [version 4.7](https://github.com/aelassas/Wexflow/releases/tag/v4.6).
+This version brings support of [CosmosDB](https://github.com/aelassas/Wexflow/wiki/CosmosDB), [MangoDB](https://github.com/aelassas/Wexflow/wiki/MongoDB) and [RavenDB](https://github.com/aelassas/Wexflow/wiki/RavenDB).
+As well as a new [command line client](https://github.com/aelassas/Wexflow/wiki/Command-line-client) for querying Wexflow server.

-macOS issues have been fixed in this version which runs 100% on macOS starting from macOS 10.12 (Sierra) thanks to open source contributors.

-This version has also been depthly tested on Windows and Linux and runs 100% on Windows and Linux.
+This version has been depthly tested on Windows, Linux and macOS, and runs 100% on Windows, Linux and macOS.

 # Continuous Integration